 The Environmental Protection Area designation applies to lands that play an important role in the conservation of the natural heritage system of the Township and surrounding region.
-These lands include significant woodlands, significant valleylands, unevaluated wetlands; lands within 120 metres of a provincially significant wetland, lands within 120 metres of: provincially and regionally significant ANSIs, significant valleylands, and significant wildlife habitat or ground recharge/discharge areas; and lands within 120 metres of fish habitat.

-Adjacent lands are the lands contiguous to a natural heritage feature and area where it is likely that development or site alteration would have a negative impact on the feature or area.
+These are lands that contain endangered or threatened species habitat, significant wetlands, significant coastal wetlands, provincially significant and regionally significant Areas of Natural Scientific Interest (ANSIs), and particular conservation lands.
 An Environmentally Sensitive Areas overlay identifies lands where development and site alteration shall not be permitted unless it has been demonstrated that there will be no negative impacts on the natural features or on their ecological function.
 These areas should be conserved in the long term.
-These areas include lands within 120 metres of Significant Woodlands, Significant Valleylands.
-Unevaluated or Non-Significant Wetlands; lands within 120 metres of a Provincially Significant Wetland or Significant and Regional ANSI (Earth Science), lands within 50 metres of a Significant and Regional ANSI's (Life Science), Significant Valleylands, Significant Wildlife Habitat and Significant Habitat of endangered or threatened species, Groundwater Recharge/Discharge areas or Fish Habitat; and lands within 30 metres of an evaluated Locally Significant Wetland.
-Linkages and corridors are also included in the Environmentally Sensitive overlay.
+These areas include lands designated Environmental Protection, significant woodlands, significant valleylands, unevaluated or non-significant wetlands, groundwater/recharge discharge areas, significant wildlife habitat, fish habitat, and locally significant wetlands, as well as lands within 120 metres of a provincially significant wetland, significant and regional ANSIs (life science), significant valleylands, significant woodlands, significant wildlife habitat, groundwater recharge/discharge areas or fish habitat, and lands within 50 metres of a significant and regional earth science ANSI, as well as 30 metres of an evaluated locally significant wetland, linkages and corridors are also included in the Environmentally Sensitive Area overlay.
+Fish habitat and habitat of endangered species and threatened species are identified as Environmentally Sensitive Areas, and development and site alteration shall not be permitted within these habitats except in accordance with provincial and federal requirements.
 These features and areas are to be conserved over the long term.